adityaroychowdhury/Credit_Card_Financial_Dashboard/README.md

 3. Which states have the highest number of active credit card users?
 4. What is the distribution of transactions by marital status and salary count?
 5. How do transaction volumes differ between male and female customers?

+### STEPS FOLLOWED

+1. Data Collection and Inspection:
+Gathered "credit_card.csv" and "cust.csv" files for credit card and customer data.

+2. Data Cleaning and Formatting:
+Used Excel for initial data cleaning, handling missing values, and ensuring data consistency.

+3. Data Import to SQL Database:
+Imported cleaned data into an SQL database and server for efficient storage and management.

+4. Power BI Dashboard Creation:
+Utilized Power BI to develop interactive dashboards for real-time analysis of credit card operations.

+5. DAX Queries Development:
+Developed DAX queries for calculating age groups, income groups, revenue, and other key metrics.

+6. Dashboard Enhancement and Visualization:
+Enhanced dashboards with interactive elements, filters, and visualizations for comprehensive analysis.

+7. Weekly Insights and Reporting:
+Generated weekly insights and reports to monitor performance trends and key metrics, aiding strategic decision-making.

+8. Continuous Improvement:
+Implemented user feedback and iteratively improved dashboards to ensure relevance and effectiveness.

 ### DAX QUERIES